 (20) (A) For 2004 through 2026 model-year medium heavy-duty diesel engines, for carbon monoxide, particulate, and oxides of nitrogen plus non-methane hydrocarbons emissions standards, a period of use of 10 years or 185,000 miles, whichever first occurs; or any alternative useful life period approved by the Executive Officer.

-(B) For 2027 through 2030 model-year medium heavy-duty diesel engines, for carbon monoxide, particulate, oxides of nitrogen, and non-methane hydrocarbons emissions standards, a period of use of 11 years or 270,000 miles, whichever first occurs.

-(C) For 2031 and subsequent model-year medium heavy-duty diesel engines, for carbon monoxide, particulate, oxides of nitrogen, and non-methane hydrocarbons emissions standards, a period of use of 12 years or 350,000 miles, whichever first occurs.
+(B) For 2027 and subsequent model-year medium heavy-duty engines, for carbon monoxide, particulate matter, oxides of nitrogen, and hydrocarbon emissions standards, a period of use of 12 years, or 350,000 miles, or 17,000 hours, whichever first occurs.

-(20.1) For 2014 and subsequent model-year medium heavy-duty diesel engines certified to the Greenhouse Gas emission standards in section 1956.8(a)(7), title 13, CCR, for carbon dioxide, nitrous oxide, and methane emission standards, a period of use of ten years or 185,000 miles, whichever first occurs, or any alternative useful life period approved by the Executive Officer.
+(20.1) For 2014 through 2026 model-year medium heavy-duty diesel engines certified to the Greenhouse Gas emission standards in section 1956.8(a)(7), title 13, CCR and 2027 and subsequent model-year medium heavy-duty engines certified to the Greenhouse Gas emission standards in section 1956.8.2(b)(7), title 13, CCR, for carbon dioxide, nitrous oxide, and methane emission standards, a period of use of ten years or 185,000 miles, whichever first occurs, or any alternative useful life period approved by the Executive Officer.

 (21) (A) For 2004 through 2026 model-year heavy heavy-duty diesel engines, 2004 through 2026 model-year heavy-duty diesel urban buses, 2004 through 2026 model-year heavy-duty diesel engines to be used in urban buses, and 2004 through 2026 model year hybrid-electric urban buses for carbon monoxide, particulate, and oxides of nitrogen plus non-methane hydrocarbon emissions standards, a period of use of 10 years or 435,000 miles, or 22,000 hours, whichever first occurs, or any alternative useful life period approved by the Executive Officer, except as provided in paragraphs (21)(A)(i) and (21)(A)(ii).